bids-standard/bids-specification/src/02-common-principles.md

 JavaScript Object Notation (JSON) files MUST be used for storing key/value pairs.
 JSON files MUST be in UTF-8 encoding.
-Extensive documentation of the format can be found here: [https://www.json.org/](https://www.json.org/).
+Extensive documentation of the format can be found at [https://www.json.org/](https://www.json.org/).
 Several editors have built-in support for JSON syntax highlighting that aids manual creation of such files.
-An online editor for JSON with built-in validation is available at:
+An online editor for JSON with built-in validation is available at [https://jsoneditoronline.org](https://jsoneditoronline.org).
-[https://jsoneditoronline.org](https://jsoneditoronline.org).
 It is RECOMMENDED that keys in a JSON file are written in [CamelCase](https://en.wikipedia.org/wiki/Camel_case) with the first letter in upper case (for example, `SamplingFrequency`, not